-I’m the author of The Ghosts of Alice series and the adventure mystery series The Secret of the Tirthas.
-I’ve also published two poetry collections, Up in the Air and The Things We Thought Were Beautiful.
+I’ve also written a fast-paced adventure mystery series, The Secret of the Tirthas, and published two poetry collections, Up in the Air and The Things We Thought Were Beautiful.

 I was born in Eastbourne and grew up in Warwickshire.
 At school I wrote all the time – action stories involving my friends, which got passed around the class.
 I was sure I was going to be a writer, but somehow it all got lost during my university years in Southampton, where I did an English degree, and Stirling in Scotland, where I did an MSc in Environmental Management.